AleksandrAinidinov/Q-Puzzle-Game-/README.md

 3. Make your changes.
 4. Push your branch: `git push origin feature-name`.
 5. Create a pull request.

+## Issue Tracker
+If you encounter any issues, please feel free to report them using the [GitHub Issues](https://github.com/AleksandrAinidinov/Q-Puzzle-Game-/issues) section.

 ## License
 This project is licensed under the [MIT License](LICENSE).